jmumford/bids-sm-transformation-illustration-michael/README.md

 ## Transformation History Illustration

-Just a quick illustration of how Transformation History can be used to help check that your regressors are being constructed as intended.
+A quick illustration of how Transformation History can be used to help check that your regressors are being constructed as intended.

 After cloning this repo do the following
 ```